Is It Time to Hire an Agency President or HR Director to Your Team?

 Hopefully you already know your agency employees are your biggest asset.
 But, is your agency “employee-centric”?
 Do you have the right people in place to find, lead and retain an awesome team?
-In this episode we’ll hear from a 15-year agency owner about why and how he brought in an HR Director and President to accelerate agency growth.
+In this episode we’ll hear from a 15-year agency owner about why and how he brought in an HR Director and an agency President to accelerate agency growth.

 In this episode, we’ll cover: